marcoguerri/marcoguerri.github.io/_posts/2016-03-21-tales-of-mystery-and-pxelinux.markdown

 The pending ARP resolution request was timing out and it was being popped out of the queue.
 This pattern was repeating until the eventual timeout from higher up in the stack.
-At this point <b>I realized that one of my assumptions, that no data was being sent/received from the card, was wrong</b>.
+At this point <b>I realized that one of my assumptions, that no data was being sent/received from the NIC, was wrong</b>.
 When looking at the traffic dump, in order to filter out  uninteresting network activity, I was querying by IP, basically ruling out all traffic at the data link layer, ARP requests included!
 It was a quite a stupid mistake and in fact, after having another